AdoboPeanuts/Multi-Blockchain-Wallet-in-Python/README.md

 4. Create a dictionary object called `coins` that uses the derive_wallets function to derive `ETH` and `BTCTEST` wallets.

-5. When done properly, the final object should look something like this (there are only 3 children each in this image):
+5. When done properly, the final output will look similar to this with each coin generating three accounts:

 ![setup](images/derive-wallet.png)